Davipaulo9/Sales-Prediction-Pharmacy-Rossmann/README.md

 2. The sum of sales in the scenario where the average sales of each store is generalized over 6 weeks (Mean Model)
 3. The sum of sales predicted by the model

+With this comparison, we can see that the use of a model is justified in view of the use of the average for the projection of future revenue, since the deviation of the model was significantly smaller than the baseline model (average).

 *****
 #9.0 Production Model